 A brand style guide takes the heart and soul of your brand—your mission, vision and values—and translates it into design.
 It also tells everyone exactly how to communicate your brand.
-So how do you create one?
-We’ll teach you!
+So how do you create a brand style guide?
+We’ll show you how in five steps!

 - What is a brand style guide?